clusterlink-net/clusterlink/website/content/en/blog/clusterlink-intro/index.md

  [HTTP CONNECT](https://en.wikipedia.org/wiki/HTTP_tunnel) with [mutual TLS](https://en.wikipedia.org/wiki/Mutual_authentication#mTLS) for security.
  The use of HTTPS over tcp/443 removes the need for VPNs and special firewall configurations.
-Certificate based mTLS ensures guarantees in-transit data encryption and limits connection only other fabric peers.
+Certificate based mTLS guarantees in-transit data encryption and limits allowed connections to other fabric peers only.
 In addition, all data plane connections between clusters are explicitly approved by the control plane and must pass independent egress and ingress access policies before any workload data is carried across.